-• Maintaining the navigation channel at 20ft as mandated by Congress would not only help the Port of Morgan City keep the business it has developed with great effort, but could increase that business.
-But perhaps the important possibility is that smaller vessels calling at larger Louisiana ports could start calling at the Port of Morgan City.
-These vessels are more efficient in serving the smaller North-South trade lanes.
-Larger ports could focus on the larger vessels so as to continue growing exports on the large East-West trade lanes.
-Given that Louisiana producers and its ports have been losing share of US agricultural exports, investing in the Port of Morgan City should be a priority to the state.
+- Maintaining the navigation channel at 20 feet as mandated by Congress would not only help the Port of Morgan City keep the business it has developed with great effort, but could double that business. - The important point to note is the possibility that smaller vessels calling at larger Louisiana ports could start calling at the Port of Morgan City. - These vessels are likely serving the smaller North-South trade lanes.
+Larger ports could focus on the larger vessels so as to continue growing exports on the large East-West trade lanes. - Given that Louisiana producers and its ports have been losing share of US agricultural exports, investing in the Port of Morgan City should be a priority to the state.